microsoft/CameraTraps/megadetector.md

 #### Running run_tf_detector.py on Linux

-To try this out (on Linux), assuming you have Python 3 and pip installed, you can do:
+To try this out (on Linux), assuming you have Python 3 and pip installed, you can run the following:

 ```bash
 # Download the script and the MegaDetector model file